Dog hair can be a challenge.

+Medium to long hair dogs can be tricky.
+The fur get’s everywhere.
 I don’t quite understand where it all comes from, but I’m not here for it.
 I love Lily, but I try my best to keep the hair damage under control, because it’s kind of gross to step out of your house covered in it.
 Or having friends over and them seeing tumbleweeds of fur blow by.
 Not cute.

 Our fur baby isn’t a dog who requires a lot of fur maintenance (she’s a black lab), but that definitely doesn’t mean she doesn’t shed like crazy.
 Oh she does.
+She loses her winter/summer coat with every change of the seasons.

 Lily hangs out on the couches, and mostly in hard floor area.
 So a lot of my methods really are catered to that.
 And besides, cleaning carpet is pretty straightforward: vacuum it.